Lessons from the 1940s – No Complaints

 This was no day at the spa.

 Did they complain?
-I’m sure they did, but what I’ve read recounts girls giggling in their slit trenches, working together with purpose, and bearing up astoundingly well.
+I know they did, but what I’ve read recounts girls giggling in their slit trenches, working together with purpose, and bearing up astoundingly well.
 During the Anzio campaign in early 1944, when the hospitals were attacked almost every day and several nurses were killed, the commanders considered evacuating the nurses.
 The women refused.
 They had work to do and they could handle it.
+(Read more: “Courage under Fire: US Hospitals at Anzio”).

 We have a complaining culture.
-We have the best living conditions of any civilization in the history of mankind – and we complain.
+Despite excellent living conditions, we complain.
 I know I can learn a lot from the nurses of World War II.

 How about you?